If you are studying photography, graphic design or art and have an interest in anatomy, a career in medical illustration could be for you

-Look at individual hospital or medical school's recruitment sites, web design studios and graphic art studios for freelance work, as well as the local and national press.
+Look at individual hospital or medical school recruitment sites, web design studios and graphic art studios for freelance work, as well as the local and national press.

-Graduates entering medical illustration departments start by gaining some experience on the job and then taking further qualifications.
+Graduates entering medical illustration departments start by gaining some experience on the job and then take further qualifications.